Get multiple custom offers at once

 Forget filling out tons of forms.
 Finding the best mortgage rate is now easier than ever.Student Loan Hero is a subsidiary of LendingTree

-If you’ve been out of college for a little while — or a long while — then you might be thinking about leaping homeownership.
-But if you also still have student loans to repay, then you are probably wondering whether you should clear those first.
+If you’ve been out of college for a little while — or a long while — then you might be thinking about home ownership.
+But if you still have student loans to repay, they may hinder your dream of owning a home.

 To help you determine the best answer for your situation and goals, let’s take a look at some of the arguments for waiting and some for going ahead with buying a house while you still have student loan debt.